 Do not be deceived: bad company corrupts good morals

 There are many ways in which an illicit payment can be hidden.
-In its simplest terms where it has been agreed to facilitate the award of a contract, the bribe payment can happen before or at the time of award or can be given from the profits during the lifetime of the contract, specifically a percentage of the profit.
+Procurement corruption can take many forms where it has been agreed to facilitate the award of a contract, the bribe payment can happen before or at the time of award, can be given from the profits during the lifetime of the contract, that can include an agreed percentage of the contract value.

-In some regions globally, it appears to have become more common for organisations to use advanced payments for suppliers to expedite urgent requirements, that can on average amount to between 50 to 100 percent of the contract value.
-However, it has been noted that in many cases the procurement isn’t urgent and it has become custom and practice to use this method of payment with certain suppliers.
+In some regions globally, it appears to have become more common to use advanced payments for suppliers to expedite urgent requirements, that can on average amount to between 50 to 100 percent of the contract value.
+However, it has been noted that in many cases the procurement isn’t urgent, and it has become custom and practice to use this method of payment with certain suppliers.

-Where this method of procurement and payment is common there is an increased risk that a bribe payment could be facilitated, specifically incorporated into the advanced payment and handed out as a cash by the supplier.
+Where this method of procurement and payment is common there is an increased risk that a bribe payment could be requested, specifically incorporated into the advanced payment and handed out as cash by the supplier.
 It also makes it easier for fictitious requirements to be created and payments diverted or for suppliers to make off with the payment without providing goods, works or services.
-The illicit payment is now hidden because of the procurement route used, the lack of information generated and the method in which the payment is made.
+The illicit payment in many cases is hidden because of the procurement route used, the lack of information generated, and the method in which the payment is made.
 This is particularly relevant where there is no consistent approach in the verification of completed works or services and that quality standards or specifications have been met?

-A very simple bribery method, however this risk can be mitigated by the introduction of procurement controls and a risk management and compliance approach, specifically:
+A very simple bribery method, however, this risk can be mitigated by the introduction of procurement controls and a risk management and compliance approach, specifically:

-Does the organisation have a published single source procurement policy and procedure?
+Does your organisation have a published single source procurement policy and procedure?